bubacoder/infra/README.md

 | [Azure](https://azure.microsoft.com/)                                    | Temporal VM, storage                   | Optional, not used by any lab components                                |
 | [Homepage Icons](https://github.com/walkxcode/dashboard-icons/tree/main) | Icon set for the services              | Optional, hosted on a CDN.
 TODO host locally                            |

 ## Getting Started

+The recommended configuration is to setup Proxmox VE and install a Debian- or Ubuntu-based VM to host the Docker services.

 -> See [Getting Started](setup)

 ## Development

+All development dependencies are available in the devcontainer or can be set up with an Ansible role.

+Some development workflows:

 Code quality scanning tools are set up via [pre-commit](https://pre-commit.com).
 Perform the checks by running `task lint` (or `pre-commit run --all-files`).

 Create/update example `.env` files: `task create-example-env`.

+Updating the container images is automated with [Renovate](https://docs.renovatebot.com/).

 ## EOL